 Additional sample content¶

-For more sample content, see the Samples page in the SaltStack Enterprise Help Documentation embedded in the Enterprise Console.
+For more sample content, see the Samples page in the SaltStack Config Help Documentation embedded in the user interface.
 For help finding the documentation, see Finding Enterprise Documentation.

-After logging into the Enterprise Console for the first time, you must complete additional post-installation steps.
+After logging into the user interface for the first time, you must complete additional post-installation steps.
 The next step is to set up SSL certificates.
 To continue the post-installation process, see Set up SSL certificates.